Choosing an environment architecture and remote access method

 Sharing portals benefits:

-Students do not need a Skytap account or any special software to access VMs via a sharing portal.
+Students don’t need a Skytap account or any special software to access VMs via a sharing portal.

 Sharing portals provide quick access to the VM console via the Skytap HTML5-based Secure Remote Access (SRA) browser client.